tural-ali/encycloDB/README.md

 <img src="https://raw.githubusercontent.com/turalus/openDB/master/Logo/logo.png" width="250"/>

-#Welcome to openDB

-Open-source data repository for everything.
+#Open-source data repository for everything

 The main idea behind this project is - to create "swiss army knife" of data for large projects.